Where Can Medical Organizations Use Blockchain?

-- 41% respondents stated that the company plans to roll out an application of the blockchain within next 12 months
+- 41% of respondents stated that the company plans to roll out an application of the blockchain within the next 12 months

 Medical sectors analysis by the Deloitte

-Keeping out discussion centralized to the healthcare sector, more than 55%of the executives from medical sector think that the blockchain technology is disruptive and 60% of respondents feel that not incorporating the distributive ledger technology would make them lose competitive advantage.
-63% of the medical executives projected plans of investing more than $1 million on bringing the blockchain technology on-board.
+Keeping out discussion centralized to the healthcare sector, more than 55%of the executives from the medical sector think that the blockchain technology is disruptive and 60% of respondents feel that not incorporating the distributive ledger technology would make them lose competitive advantage.
+63% of the medical executives projected plans of investing more than $1 million in bringing the blockchain technology on board.

 The only negative feedback has been that 44% of the executives feel that the blockchain technology is over-hyped and the results may not be as favorable as desired or projected.

 Deloitte also put forth the key potential promises of the blockchain that lures healthcare organizations.

 - Disintermediation- The blockchain technology would end up the need for reliance on 3rd parties such as medical data aggregators, provider data-validation servicer’s claims clearinghouses, and more.

 - Industry collaboration – The blockchain would certainly enable efficient and secure data sharing for use cases such as provider credentialing, longitudinal patient records, and clinical trials.